 Finances can produce a significant strain on any relationship and the sensitive tension surrounding this issue can lead to other stressful situations.
 Reducing the amount of financial stress can improve the chances of maintaining a healthier marital or co-parenting relationship in the long-run.

 For spouses filing for bankruptcy the “automatic stay” can be a godsend.
 An automatic stay goes into effect immediately after a Chapter 7 or Chapter 13 bankruptcy filing.
 This prevents any further debt collection proceedings and should stop foreclosure proceedings and credit collections calls.
 In addition, if a divorce is already pending when one spouse filed for bankruptcy, the automatic stay puts divorce proceedings on hold.
 If you are the spouse with debts like child support or alimony, this can be very helpful.
 This can be problematic, however, if you are the spouse who is owed money.

 Contact our Morristown Marital Debt and Divorce Lawyers Today

 At Jacobs Berger LLC, our attorneys want to help our clients find a way to amicably and cooperatively resolve any existing debt issues that may have existed in their marriages.
 We approach this process as an opportunity to build a new, strong financial foundation for the future.
 This unique and dynamic method has led to successful resolutions of equitable distribution of assets and of debt for our clients in local New Jersey communities such as Randolph, Morristown, Madison, Denville, East Hanover, Dover, Rockaway, and all of Morris County.

-To speak with one of our qualified family law and debt attorneys today, please contact us online or call our Morristown office by dialing (973) 710-4366 for a confidential and comprehensive case assessment regarding your divorce, your division of assets, and your debt.
+To speak with one of our qualified family law and debt attorneys today, please contact us online or call our Morristown office by dialing (973) 710-4366 for a strategic planning session regarding your divorce, your division of assets, and your debt.